matrix-org/matrix-spec-proposals/proposals/1680-cross-signing.md

 #### Additions to `POST /_matrix/client/r0/keys/query`

-This proposal will add an additional property to the `DeviceKeys` type, for the `device_keys` return parameter in the [`POST /_matrix/client/r0/keys/query`](https://matrix.org/docs/spec/client_server/r0.4.0.html#post-matrix-client-r0-keys-query)
+This proposal will add an additional property to the `UnsignedDeviceInfo` type in the [`POST /_matrix/client/r0/keys/query`](https://matrix.org/docs/spec/client_server/r0.4.0.html#post-matrix-client-r0-keys-query)
 endpoint: